 You might be surprised how many facts your students master just from this small change.

 Of course, you might also find yourself belting out an awesome remix of “Three is the Magic Number” on your car ride home!!
-No judgement here.
+No judgment here.

 Looking for a great playlist?
 Check out this playlist I made for multiplication on YouTube.

-I hope you found these suggestions useful for implementing math fact practice into your classroom.
+I hope you found these suggestions useful for implementing math fact practice in your classroom.

 Fact fluency does not come naturally to most kids.
 It takes regular exposure and opportunities to practice.
 These cheap and easy strategies will make finding time for math fact practice less stressful.